kar140597/F1-Steering-Display-Control-System/README.md

 # F1-Steering-Display-Control-System
 Developing Steering Display Control System for F1 is part of my Electronics System Design project.
 The goal of project emphasized in developing system with strict budget of €100, the group was divided into project management, Hardware, Firmware and GUI development.
 I personally took care of firmware part.
 This is project is a success in all counts.
 ## Overview
-This project implements a custom **Steering Wheel Electronic Control Unit (ECU)** for automotive and motorsport-style applications.
+This project implements a custom **Steering Wheel Display Electronic Control Unit (ECU)** for Formula1.
 The ECU manages driver inputs (buttons, clutch paddle, rotary encoders), communicates vehicle data over **CAN bus**, and displays real-time telemetry on a **TFT display**.